VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 The output is a tensor:

 - Shape: `(batch_size, num_products)`
-- Semantics: base score for each episode × product pair
+- Semantics: base score for each episode x product pair

 ### 5.4.
 Simulating Sessions in Parallel